shopware5/shopware/README.md

 		git clone git@github.com:[YOUR USERNAME]/shopware-4.git

-After having done this, configure the remotes:
+After having done this, configure the remotes, fetch the latest changes and switch to the `Community-Branch`:

 		cd shopware-4
 		git remote add upstream git://github.com/ShopwareAG/shopware-4.git
 		git fetch upstream
+		git checkout Community-Branch

 Now you're ready to start hacking and contributing to Shopware.
 If you're done hacking, filling bugs or building fancy new features push your changes to your forked repo:

-		git push origin master
+		git push

-... and send us a pull request with your changes.
-We'll verify the pull request and merge it with the master repository.
+... and send us a pull request with your changes to the branch `Community-Branch`.
+We'll verify the pull request and merge it with the Community Branch repository.

+**Please keep in mind that all verified and merged pull requests are released with the next minor version of Shopware.**

+For example if you're contributing to Shopware 4.0.2 your changes will be available in Shopware 4.0.3.
+We'll merge all changes from our contributors to the `master` branch before we release the next minor version, testing it through our quality assurance and pushing it out to the masses after all tests went well.

 ### How to report bugs / feature requests?